CipherMethod/si/README.md

 # si
-System Information - Quick system info with processes using >= 1% CPU
+System Information - Quick system info with processes using >= 1% CPU.